frednora/gramado/kernel/README.md

-# kernel - The kernel.
+# kernel - The kernel image

 This directory contains the code for the base kernel.
 It builds the image KERNEL.BIN.